rederyk/MacroPad_esp32/INSTRUCTIONS.md

   2. **Assign a Gesture ID:**  Once you release the button, you have a 5-second window during which the keypad serves as a numeric input.
 Press a number (e.g., `1` assigns the gesture as `G_ID:0`).
 Repeat the movement 3–7 times assigning same id to ensure reliable recognition.
   3.
-  4. Repeat this for any ID you want record
+  4. Repeat this for any Gesture ID you want record

 ### 3. Converting Gestures to Binary
 Before moving on to gesture execution, press the **Convert JSON to Binary**  button on the Web UI.
 This action reads your updated `gesture.json` file and converts it into a binary file that the device uses for real-time gesture matching.